 -

-You have an AWS account and have permissions to access a role with the necessary permissions for Amazon Bedrock.
-Otherwise, follow the steps at I already have an AWS account.
+You have an AWS account and a user or role with authentication set up and the necessary permissions for Amazon Bedrock.
+Otherwise, follow the steps at Getting started with the API.

 -